How to Write a Novel in 14 Steps: The Ultimate Guide for 2023

 For example, if you’re writing in the first person, the narrator is right in the middle of the action and can share their thoughts and feelings with the reader.
 On the other hand, if you write in the third person limited, the narrator is still quite close to the action but can only share what one character is thinking and feeling.

 The further away the narrator is, the more objective they can be.
-So if you want to write a novel with a lot of suspense, keeping the distance between the narrator and characters might be your best bet.
+If you want to write a novel with a lot of suspense, keeping the distance between the narrator and the characters might be your best bet.

-Ultimately, it’s up to you to decide what will work best for your story.
-So take some time to experiment and see what feels right for you.
+In the end, it’s up to you to decide what will work best for your story.
+So, take some time to experiment and see what feels right.

 But how do you write a strong opening that will hook your readers?
 Here are a few novel writing tips to get you started: